ATACMS: EW vs usability

 The ATACMS uses multiple inertial navigation units knitted together with software, so it is reportedly able to maintain accuracy when GPS is lost due to electronic warfare better than other GPS-guided weapons.

 Reverse engineering

 On 1 July 2024, Russia claimed to have recovered an ATACMS missile guidance system intact, and stated that Russian officials are studying the guidance system to "identify any weak spots".

+During the 2026 Iran war

+The ATACMS was used in combat in the 2026 Iran war.
+The US Army reportedly expended almost all of its ATACMS inventory during the first five months of the conflict.
+It fired more than 1,300 of the Army’s tactical ballistic missiles in the initial weeks of fighting.